 The City of Fresno administers a first-time homebuyer program that provides up to \$50,000 as a silent second loan to an eligible homebuyer.
-The program helps low-income households purchase their first home in qualified census tracts within the City efin Fresno (excluding County islands) and is funded by the California Department of Housing and Community Developments CalHome programis funded with CalHome Program funds and/or HOME Program funds.
+The program helps lowincome households purchase their first home in qualified census tracts within the City ofin Fresno (excluding County islands) and is funded by the California Department of Housing and Community Development^s CalHome program sufficient CalHome Program funds and/or HOME Program funds.
 Currently, program regulations limit homebuyers to qualified Census tracts (low- and moderate-income census tracts) in Fresno.
 To help expand affordable housing opportunities that prevent the concentration of single-family and multifamily dwelling units affordable to low- and moderate-income households, the City will work with HCD, which administers the CalHome funds, to explore the potential for homebuyers to purchase homes outside the qualified census tracts (low- and moderate-income areas) in Fresno.

-The City also converts new single-family housing development loans to first-time homebuyer assistance loan upon transfer of the property to the homebuyer.
+The City also converts new single-family housing development loans to first-time homebuyer assistance loans upon transfer of the property to the homebuyer.
 The City will continue to pursue funds for the first-time homebuyer program to assist City households during the planning period.

-Responsibility: Development and Resources Management Department Housing

-Division

-Funding Source: CalHome

-Timeframe/Objective: Assist 10 households annually and complete annual reporting throughout the planning period-
+The City will also conduct targeted marketing to real estate professionals, lenders and eligible homebuyers as part of the program and will include high opportunity areas in the marketing plan.

+Responsibility: Development and Resources Management Department Housing Division Funding Source: CalHome Timeframe/Objective: Contingent on state funding availability, aAssist 10 households annually and complete annual reporting throughout the planning period Develop and implement a marketing program to target the resources to eligible homebuyers within 4 months of receipt of Calhome Program funds from HCD.
+Marketing shall occur on an ongoing basis, and at least annually from receipt of funds.